Site icon HouseLogic

 2. Dig the trench system.

 3. Line the trench with landscape fabric.
-The fabric should be wide enough to extend 1 foot past the tops of the trench walls on both sides.
+The fabric should be wide enough to extend one foot past the tops of the trench walls on both sides.
 Temporarily pin the excess in place with nails or landscape fabric pins.

-5. Lay the drain pipe in the trench, with the drain holes facing down.
+5. Lay the drainpipe in the trench, with the drain holes facing down.

 7. Fold the excess landscape fabric over the top of the gravel.